abdallahmalima/Portfolio/README.md

 - HTML/CSS
 - LInters

-## Live Demo (if available)
+## Live Demo
 [Live Demo Link](https://abdallahmalima.github.io/portfolio_mobile_first)

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**
+**Follow below steps to get the project run on your computer**

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites
+Git must be installed on your computer
 ### Setup

-### Install
+Clone the repository
 ### Usage

-### Run tests

-### Deployment
+Open index.html file

 ## Authors